stephendpmurphy/icm20948/README.md

 Development is done on the *dev* branch, and official releases can be found on the *master* branch.
 Releases will be made on a ~monthly basis assuming no driver breaking bugs are found.
 Otherwise, a fix will be released to *master* ASAP.

 ## Retrieving the Source
-The source is located on Github and can be either downloaded and included directly into a developers source directoriy or the developer can add this repo as a submodule into their source (The latter is the preferred method).
+The source is located on Github and can be either downloaded and included directly into a developers source OR the developer can add this repo as a submodule into their project directory (The latter is the preferred method).

 To include the driver as a git submodule
 ```bash